distribworks/dkron/docs/docs/getting-started.md

 ## Usage

 By default dkron will try to use a local etcd server running in the same machine and in the default port.

-If you want to use an existing key-value store cluster of your own, you can specify it by setting the `backend` and `backend-machines` flag in the config file, env variables or as a command line flag.
+You can specify the store by setting the `backend` and `backend-machines` flag in the config file, env variables or as a command line flag.

 To start a dkron server instance just run: